 Environmental concerns are important to me, as is personal health and wellness.
-It’s affirming that my workplace shares these concerns—and is willing to do something proactive about them.
-Faced with the global challenges in the world, it’s more important than ever to buoy our spirits and work to be the best versions of ourselves.
+It’s affirming that my workplace shares these concerns—and is willing to be proactive about them.
+Faced with the global challenges in the world, it’s important to buoy our spirits and work to be the best versions of ourselves.

 That’s why Bike Friendly Businesses aim to create support for our work communities, bodies, and environment.
 Whether it’s getting some good exercise, saving on gas costs, or just knowing your company has your back, we want to celebrate the small victories.

-When Broomwagon Bikes + Coffee brought the program to our attention, we found it aligned with our core convictions as a company: engage in local community, support local initiatives, and consider our overall impact—environmentally, economically, and socially.
+When Broomwagon Bikes + Coffee brought the program to our attention, we found it aligned with our core convictions as a company.
+A couple of those convictions are to engage in local community and support local initiatives.
+Most importantly, perhaps, we consider our overall impact—environmental, economical, and social.

-Having the official “BFB” designation means we’re formally allied with other companies that are committed to social responsibility and progressive approaches to business.
+Having the official “BFB” designation means we’re formally allied with other companies that are committed to social responsibility.
 In other words, we’re part of something bigger.
 Pretty cool.

-Besides the perpetual reminder to get out of the office and feel the sunshine on our faces, applying for the certification gave us an opportunity to really articulate some of our culture goals.
-Our stated bike-friendly aim is “to cultivate a company culture that prioritizes employee satisfaction, health, and social responsibility.”
+Besides the reminder to get outside and feel the sunshine on our faces, applying gave us an opportunity to articulate some of our culture goals.
+We want to cultivate a company culture that prioritizes employee satisfaction, health, and social responsibility.
 Believing in individual effort and responsibility is contagious.
-The odds are, if your family, neighbors, or coworkers see that you believe even a small thing like biking to work is worth it, they will, too.
+The odds are, if your family, neighbors, or coworkers see that you believe biking to work is worth it, they will, too.

-It also gave us an opportunity to work more closely with some other local businesses, including our neighbors at Broomwagon (also a certified BFB), who were super helpful in the process.
+It also gave us an opportunity to work more closely with other local businesses, including our neighbors at Broomwagon (also a certified Bike Friendly Business).
+They were super helpful in the process.

-We’ve put policies in place that make it as easy and enjoyable as possible for our team to incorporate biking into their work/life routines.
-These range from company-covered tuneups and reimbursements for bike parts and mileage, to resources like safe riding advice, ongoing maintenance tips, and local bike maps.
+We’ve put policies in place that make it easy and enjoyable for our team to incorporate biking into their routines.
+These include company-covered tuneups and reimbursements for bike parts and mileage.
+We also provide resources like safe riding advice, maintenance tips, and local bike maps.
 See our internal write-up of these benefits here.

-We also have an office bike for anyone to use, and we keep basic maintenance gear on hand for quick fixes.
+We have an office bike for team use and keep basic maintenance gear on hand for quick fixes.
 To remove as many hurdles as possible from the actual commute, we have flexible scheduling and dress, plus safe bike parking and guaranteed rides home if the weather turns non-bike-able.

-There’s plenty of room for innovation as a BFB.
-While certain activities/gatherings are necessarily on hold as of this writing (for a citation, see 2020 and all events therein), we’re just getting started with ideas on how to promote bicycling in the community—be it a fun team ride or hosting a biking challenge.
+There’s plenty of room for innovation as a Bike Friendly Business.
+While certain activities are on hold with the pandemic, we’re just getting started with ideas on how to promote bicycling in the community.
+We’re thinking of fun team rides or hosting a biking challenge.

 On the last National Bike to Work Day, for example, the crew hopped on our bicycles and pedaled to Lexington local favorite Stella’s Deli.
-We ate sandwiches, toasted bourbon ball coffees, and biked back, ready to dig into our latest project with renewed vigor.
+We ate sandwiches and toasted bourbon ball coffees.
+We biked back, ready to dig into our latest project with renewed vigor.